Trump on defense, courting voters in two must-win states

-FORT MYERS, Fla.
-(AP) — Backed into a corner and facing financial strains, President Donald Trump fought to defend his sagging reelection bid Friday in a state Republicans haven't lost in nearly three decades.
+MACON, Ga.
+(AP) — Backed into a corner and facing financial strains, President Donald Trump went after his opponent's family and defended his own struggle to contain the pandemic as he fought to energize his sagging reelection bid in the nation's Sun Belt.
 With Election Day looming, Democrat Joe Biden pushed to keep voters focused on health care in the Midwest.

 No Republican presidential candidate has lost Georgia since George H.W.
 Bush in 1992.
-And earlier in this week, Trump courted voters in Iowa, a state he carried by almost 10 points four years ago.
+And earlier this week, Trump had to court voters in Iowa, a state he carried by almost 10 points four years ago.

+In Macon, he cited support from former University of Georgia football star Herschel Walker to win favor from his rally crowd.
+“How good was Herschel Walker?"
+Trump said as the Georgia crowd roared.
+“He's on our side, and he's an incredible guy."

+Trump had tried the same strategy Wednesday in Iowa, bringing wrestling legend Dan Gable onstage.

+Earlier, in Florida, the president derided the Bidens as “an organized crime family," renewing his daily claims about the candidate's son, Hunter, and his business dealings in Ukraine and China.

-At his first of two stops Friday in Florida, the president spoke directly to seniors who have increasingly soured on his handling of the pandemic.
+More to the point for Trump's Florida audience, he spoke directly to seniors who have increasingly soured on his handling of the pandemic.

 “We are prevailing," the president said, promising to deliver the first doses of a vaccine to seniors when it's ready.

 Despite the tough talk, Trump's actions on the ground in Florida underscored the conflicting messages his administration has sent throughout the pandemic.
-All of the president's security personnel and support staff were wearing face masks when Air Force One touched down, but Trump and Florida’s Republican Gov. Ron DeSantis were bare faced.
+All the president's security personnel and support staff were wearing face masks when Air Force One touched down, but Trump and Florida’s Republican Gov. Ron DeSantis were barefaced.
+Crowds gathered at the president's subsequent events, many without masks as well.

+It was just the opposite as Biden opened his Michigan swing at a suburban Detroit community center.
+In keeping with his usual protocols, Biden and all the participants wore masks throughout the event, except when they were speaking, and a small crowd of dozens of reporters and supporters watched from folding chairs separated by circles to ensure social distancing.

+“He's living in a dream world,” Biden said of Trump's rosy predictions of the pandemic.
+The former vice president then turned to the Trump administration's court fight to overturn the “Obamacare” health coverage law — including its protection for people with preexisting conditions — without having a replacement plan.

+“Mishandling the pandemic isn’t enough for Trump,” Biden charged.
+“On top of that he’s still trying to take away your health care."

-Meanwhile, the president’s campaign released new numbers late Thursday suggesting he is likely the first incumbent president to face a financial disadvantage in the modern era.
+Meanwhile, the president’s campaign released new numbers suggesting he's likely the first incumbent president to face a fundraising disadvantage in the modern era.

+Trump claimed he could have raised more.
+He said he could call the heads of Wall Street firms and ask for millions, but added: “I can’t do that though, because you know what, if I do that, I got to do things for them.
+I could be the world’s greatest fundraiser, but I just don’t want to do it.”

+In Georgia, the state’s leading Republicans — including Gov. Brian Kemp and two senators up for reelection — all gathered to bask in Trump’s praise.
+The defeat of either Sen. David Perdue or Sen. Kelly Loeffler would be a huge blow to the GOP’s prospects for keeping the majority in the Senate.

-The president was fighting for momentum on the campaign trail a day after he and Biden squared off in dueling televised town halls that showcased striking differences in temperament, views on racial justice and approaches to the pandemic.
+The president was seeking momentum on the campaign trail a day after he and Biden squared off in dueling televised town halls that showcased striking differences in temperament, views on racial justice and approaches to the pandemic.

-On NBC, Trump was defensive about his administration's handling of the coronavirus, which has claimed more than 217,000 lives in the United States, and evasive when pressed about whether he took a required COVID-19 test before his first debate with Biden.
+On NBC, Trump was defensive about his administration's handling of the coronavirus, which has claimed more than 217,000 lives in the United States.
 Angry and combative, Trump refused to denounce the QAnon conspiracy group — and only testily did so regarding white supremacists.

-The Republican president also appeared to acknowledge revelations from a recent New York Times report that he was in debt and left open the possibility that some of it was owed to a foreign bank.
-But he insisted that he didn't owe any money to Russia or any "sinister people" and suggested that $400 million in debt was a "very, very small percentage" compared to his overall assets.

 Speaking in Florida on Friday, Trump sarcastically called the NBC event “a nice pleasurable evening" and jabbed moderator Savannah Guthrie for “going totally crazy.”

-On ABC, Biden suggested he would offer clarity on his position on expanding the Supreme Court if Trump’s nominee to the bench is seated before Election Day.
-He eagerly denounced the White House’s handling of the virus, declaring that Trump's administration was at fault for closing a pandemic response office established by the Obama administration in which he served.
+On ABC, Biden denounced the White House’s handling of the virus, declaring that Trump's administration was at fault for closing a pandemic response office established by the Obama administration in which he served.

-The former vice president planned to continue challenging Trump's record on the pandemic and his years-long unfulfilled promises to create a stronger and more affordable health care system in battleground Michigan.
-Biden was scheduled to make two appearances in the Detroit area.

-The Trump administration is asking the Supreme Court to overturn the current health care law and its protections for people with pre-existing conditions.
-Trump is promising a replacement that would protect people pre-existing conditions but has yet to release a comprehensive plan.
+“It's getting worse, as predicted,” Biden said Friday in Michigan of the rising coronavirus numbers.
+“The president knew and lied about knowing.”

+Biden also sought to win support from the state's auto workers during an appearance at the Michigan State Fairgrounds.
+“I’ve always believed in Michigan.
+We have the finest auto workers in the world here," Biden said.

 While decidedly on the defensive on the ground in key states, Trump released a scathing new ad on Friday attacking Biden's record on race.
 Specifically, the ad seizes on Biden's support for a criminal justice law that disproportionately punished people of color.